What is working software?

 What exactly a tester is doing?

-During the implementation' process, activities of a tester can include:
+During the implementation' process, activities of a tester in the agile testing can include:

 - Configuring the test environments and creating test data sets